meph144/-Fix/README.md

 BaseSystemSettings is located in your SteamLibrary\steamapps\common\nosgoth\Engine\Config folder

 # After launching the game
-Go  to video settings and limit fps to 80
+Go  to video settings and

+limit fps to 80

+Disable VSYNC one more time

 # To make your own
 Do a backup of the .ini files before modifying them since it's not hard to make the game unplayable by changing those values.